The tree of (my) life

 Following his first visit and concerts in the U.S. in 2016, 2017 saw the release of his most ambitious project to date: ‘Serenades and Odes to a Cracked World (Part 1)’ – his first crowdfunded concept album on the theme of disintegration.
 2019 was a year of collaborations: being a part of the world’s biggest rock band – “Rockin’ 1000” – at Frankfurt’s Commerzbank Arena (for which he again broke records), and a joint singer-songwriter tour with fellow musician and friend Omid Gollmer.

-Jody currently juggles his time between parenthood, writing and recording from his home studio, travelling with his Queen band MerQury and preparing himself and his band for world domination – one gig at a time.
+Jody currently juggles his time between parenthood, travelling with his Queen band MerQury and writing and recording from his home studio.